Aurora Gun Club

 Founded in 1996 IDPA International Defensive Pistol Association was developed to answer the demand for a practical shooting discipline that applied the fundamental principles of defensive handgun with every day, conceal carry firearms.
 Stages are a combination of real world scenarios combining threat and non threat targets, dynamic and complex shooting situations that place the shooter in self defence situations.
 IDPA combines steel reactive targets, shooting from behind cover and engaging while static and on the move.
 IDPA offers an element of challenge to every shooter despite skill level or age.
 IDPA also puts a high value on building camaraderie and community among shooting enthusiasts.

 IDPA started at Aurora Gun Club in September of 2022 - since then, the discipline has grown from a handful of members to a very large enthusiastic group of shooters that meet every second Monday evening and every fourth Saturday.
 Offering matches, practices and standards drills/exercises - shooters are encouraged to join in.
-This year 8 safety officers received their qualifications and the section coordinator hosted two hosted courses for new shooters.
+This year 8 safety officers received their qualifications and the section coordinator hosted two holster courses for new shooters.

 Powered by Wild Apricot Membership Software